 What’s the situation in Leicester?

-In Leicester, there are about 3, 074 people over 65 years old living with dementia (November 2022 data).
-This is expected to rise to around 4,459 people by 2035.
+In Leicester, according to NHS records, there are 2,173 people over 65 years old living with dementia (November 2022 data).
+This is expected to rise to 4,185 people by 2035.
 151 people under the age of 65 are living with early onset dementia.

 Leicester, Leicestershire and Rutland’s Living Well with Dementia Strategy 2019-2022 sets out the ambition for the local area to support people to live well with dementia.
 You can view the strategy at the bottom of this page.
 It reflects the national strategic direction outlined in the Prime Minister’s Challenge on Dementia 2020.